Applications are officially open!

 What we offer

-Boost your career in paediatrics by networking with other medical students, foundation doctors, paediatric trainees, consultants and other specialists at the RCPCH Conference, taking place at ACC Liverpool, 28-30 April 2020.
+Boost your career in paediatrics by networking with other medical students, foundation doctors, paediatric trainees, consultants and other specialists at RCPCH Conference, which this year takes place online from 15 to 17 June.
+This includes:

 Eligibility criteria and how to apply